Visiting Limon Costa Rica

 Cahuita National Park

-This stunning National Park is often overseen.
+This stunning National Park is immensely popular.
 The fact that Cahuita is a little less visited can benefit you greatly.
 With 55,000 acres of protected waters, some of Cahuita’s magic is definitely seen under water.
-Cahuita National Park has 600 acres of living coral reef.
-So snorkeling enthusiasts will want to put this gem on their list!
+Cahuita National Park has 600 acres of living coral reefs.
+So snorkeling enthusiasts will want to put this gem on their list and book a tour!

 Costa Rica and Panama both share the majestic Talamanca mountain range.
 Untouched by Spanish colonization, these mountains are still home to indigenous groups.
 It includes the stunning Chirripó National Park which encompasses three provinces–Limon, San Jose and Cartago.
 Cerro Chirripó, after which the park is named, stands proudly at 3,820 metres.
 The highest peak in Costa Rica!
-The other National Parks as part of Talamanca are The Cordillera de Talamanca and La Amistad national parks.
-They have both been designated by UNESCO a World Heritage site.
+The other National Parks as part of Talamanca are The Cordillera de Talamanca and Amistad national parks.
+They have both been declared a UNESCO World Heritage site.

 Other than Puerto Limon, there are several more towns worth your time.
 Siquirres is the perfect little town for the traveler looking to get away from booming tourism.
 Make sure to look into the Bana tours in this region as they can offer you a unique insight into Costa Rica’s agriculture.
-Puerto Viejo de Talamanca is closer to a party town.
+Puerto Viejo de Talamanca in the Southern Caribbean is closer to a party town.
 Still colorful in its traditions, but also suitable for those who like a good bar and some dancing.
-Not to mention the gorgeous beaches!
+Not to mention the gorgeous beaches like Playa Cocles!
+Make sure to also pay a visit to the Jaguar Rescue Center and learn all about Limon’s conservation efforts.
 Guápiles is the first major town you hit when you travel from San Jose to Puerto Limon.
 The town has become a little busy now but still maintains some traditional values.
 Especially in its banana plantations.

 Visit between February-March or September-October: The rainy and dry seasons in Caribbean province of Costa Rica is different than the Pacific Side.
 Limon’s dry season is between February-March and September-October.
 However Limon and its surrounding area is hot and humid all year round, so anytime is a good time to visit.
 If hiking is your focus, you should visit during the dry season.